Research

 Research guides on subjects spanning the sciences, social sciences, and humanities.
 For more information, please contact the appropriate subject specialist.

-University of Connecticut Humanities Institute (UCHI)
+UConn Humanities Institute (UCHI)

 UCHI funds year-long internal fellowships, funding for colloquia, workshops, and reading groups, and sponsors numerous events and speaking series.
 For more information, please contact uchi@uconn.edu.